A New Way Forward for

 Here’s What to Do

 Let us know how you feel by clicking: Strongly Agree, Agree, Acceptable, Disagree, Strongly Disagree, Not Sure, or Don’t Care, at the end of each section.
-Acceptable means that if your only choice was CIVPAC’s point of view or that of the far left (Democratic) or far right (Republican), you would favor CIVPAC’s position.
+Acceptable means that if your only choice was CIVPAC’s point of view, you would favor CIVPAC’s position over that of the far left or the far right.
 If you disagree, or are unsure, and there is a change in a policy position that might cause you to support it, or at least find it acceptable, please let us know by using the blue feedback button that appears on the left or bottom of each policy position.
 The policy positions are intended to be the start of a conversation.

 If you like the Concept, Philosophy, and Public Policy Positions of CIVPAC, please join and add your voice to ours.
 Membership is free.
 At this point we are not asking for donations.
-If you prefer to never be asked for a donation, just let us know that in the “other details” section of the membership form and we will never bother you for financial support.
+If you prefer to never be asked for a donation, just let us know that in the “other details” section of the membership form and we will never solicit your financial support.
 Please, rest assured that we will never sell or share your information with others.

 Almost every page of the website has a “feedback” button on the left or the very bottom of the page.
 Share your ideas with us.
 If you want credit for an idea, we are happy to do that and if you want to remain anonymous that is fine too.